axonasif/gearlock/README.md

 Although other versions are supported by the `executable-gearlock-installer`.
 Patch files for murshmellow and lolipop will be included later on.

-Adaptation for Android-Generic Project and improvements by: @electrikjesus
+Initial adaptation for Android-Generic Project and improvements by: @electrikjesus

-* First clone the repo into `vendor/` from your aosp project root.
+* First clone the repo into `bootable/` from your aosp project root.

 > ```bash
-> git clone https://gitlab.com/AXIM0S/vendor-gearlock vendor/gearlock
+> git clone https://github.com/AXIM0S/gearlock bootable/gearlock
-> ```

-* Now apply the patches:

-> ```bash
-> . build/envsetup.sh
-> apply-gearlock-patches
 > ```

 * Then build ISO.